opencv/opencv/modules/core/doc/basic_structures.rst

     :param data: Pointer to the user data.
 Matrix constructors that take  ``data``  and  ``step``  parameters do not allocate matrix data.
 Instead, they just initialize the matrix header that points to the specified data, which means that no data is copied.
 This operation is very efficient and can be used to process external data using OpenCV functions.
 The external data is not automatically deallocated, so you should take care of it.

-    :param step: The number of bytes each matrix row occupies.
-The value should include the padding bytes in the end of each row, if any.
+    :param step: Number of bytes each matrix row occupies.
+The value should include the padding bytes at the end of each row, if any.
 If the parameter is missing (set to  ``AUTO_STEP`` ), no padding is assumed and the actual step is calculated as  ``cols*elemSize()`` .
 See  :ref:`Mat::elemSize` ().

-    :param steps: The array of  ``ndims-1``  steps in case of a multi-dimensional array (the last step is always set to the element size).
+    :param steps: Array of  ``ndims-1``  steps in case of a multi-dimensional array (the last step is always set to the element size).
 If not specified, the matrix is assumed to be continuous.

-    :param m: The array that (in whole or partly) is assigned to the constructed matrix.
+    :param m: Array that (as a whole or partly) is assigned to the constructed matrix.
 No data is copied by these constructors.
-Instead, the header pointing to  ``m``  data, or its sub-array, is constructed and associated with it.
+Instead, the header pointing to  ``m``  data or its sub-array is constructed and associated with it.
 The reference counter, if any, is incremented.
-That is, when you modify the matrix formed using such a constructor, you also modify the corresponding elements of  ``m`` .
+So, when you modify the matrix formed using such a constructor, you also modify the corresponding elements of  ``m`` .
 If you want to have an independent copy of the sub-array, use  ``Mat::clone()`` .

     :param img: Pointer to the old-style  ``IplImage``  image structure.
 By default, the data is shared between the original image and the new matrix.
 But when  ``copyData``  is set, the full copy of the image data is created.